amano-games/amano.games/_posts/making-a-pinball-game-for-the-playdate-part-01-the-language.md

   postId: '110889744119747422'
 ---

-Welcome to this [December adventure](https://eli.li/december-adventure), where I will try to write about the process of our last game, Devils on the Moon pinball.
+Welcome to this [December adventure](https://eli.li/december-adventure), where I will try to write about the process of our latest game, Devils on the Moon pinball.

 If you want to see the game in action, you can watch the [Playdate Fall update](https://youtu.be/wSNBCK5gIcY?si=t_YoBfm6o5_JanjH&t=415) where we show a sneak peek of the game.